Health Library

 Diet Instructions and Examples

-Children having colonoscopy will require a special diet and bowel preparation.
+Children having a colonoscopy will require a special diet and bowel preparation.
 Your GI team will review these special instructions with you.

 For children under 1 year of age having an upper scope: